 - You do not get a higher score because you used a range of linking devices.

 - Linking words in speaking are just to help the examiner understand better and that will boost your score.
+This is about being coherent, rather than structure and formal linking.

 - Linking words are used naturally not formally in IELTS speaking.